Decorating Rule of Thumb – Rule of Threes

 Target rustic candle stick set

 I use affiliate links so I can afford to keep doing this.
 Hope it saves you time.
 See my disclosure policy.

 The examples below are three different pillows, but that’s just an example of how different fabrics can go together.
-You don’t have to use three different pillows, you can use some of the fabric for drapes or shades, some in a pillow and another for upholstery.
+You don’t have to use three different pillows, you can use some of the fabric for drapes or shades, some in a pillow, and another for upholstery.

-FURNITURE – The rule can apply to furniture arrangements.
+FURNITURE – The rule can apply to furniture arrangement.
 For example, you might have a sofa and two chairs (three pieces).
 Or you might have two chairs in a reading area with one floor lamp.
 Your eye really wants the lamp to break up the complete symmetry.

 COLOR – The rule of three can also apply to color in a room.
 Designers tell you to choose colors in a proportion of 60%-30%-10% for your color palette.
 You can read more about choosing your color palette here.
 There is no accident that there are three colors in this formula and your eye wants to see all three.

 Thanks!
 I fixed it but here’s the link.